speedyhoon/jay/README.md

 ##### Pros:

-* Fastest Go serialization and deserialization binary format.
+* Fastest Go serialisation and deserialization binary format.
 * No custom language to learn.
 Jay uses Go's built in [`ast`](https://pkg.go.dev) to find the exported structs you want in your existing codebase.
 * No hassles between client and server.
 Generate the code once and share _(via a Go module or copy-paste)_.
-* Options to generate code optimized for:
+* Options to generate code optimised for:
 	* Least network bandwidth used _(10/100 networks)_ **OR**
 	* Processing more requests per second _(higher CPU throughput)_.
 * Doesn't introduce extra dependencies.